boredazfcuk/docker-icloudpd/CONFIGURATION.md

 As per the error, the container needs to be initialised by using the --Initialise command line option.
 With the first container still running, connect to it and launch the initialisation process by running the following at the terminal prompt (assuming the container name is 'icloudpd'):
 `docker exec -it icloudpd sync-icloud.sh --Initialise`

-You will then be asked to log in to icloud.com, with your current Apple ID and password, and will be prompted to enter a two factor authentication code which will be sent via SMS.
+You will then be asked to log in to icloud.com, with your current Apple ID and password, and will be prompted to enter a multifactor authentication code which will be sent via SMS.
 Once that is confirmed, the password will be added to the keyring.

-If you do not have an authentication cookie, and you have two factor authentication enabled on your account, you will be taken to the cookie generation process immediately after.
+If you do not have an authentication cookie, and you have multifactor authentication enabled on your account, you will be taken to the cookie generation process immediately after.

-## TWO FACTOR AUTHENTICATION
+## MULTIFACTOR AUTHENTICATION

-If your Apple ID account has two factor authentication enabled, you will see that the container waits for a two factor authentication cookie to be created:
+If your Apple ID account has multifactor authentication enabled, you will see that the container waits for a multifactor authentication cookie to be created:
 ```
 ERROR    Cookie does not exist."
 INFO      - Please create your cookie using the --Initialise script command line option."